-Business debt consolidation combines all of your loans into one, which can lower your interest rates and decrease your risk of accidentally missing a payment.
+Business debt consolidation combines all your loans into one, which can lower your interest rate and decrease your risk of accidentally missing a payment.
 However, debt consolidation isn’t for everyone.
 Before you combine your loans, learn how debt consolidation works and its benefits and risks.

 Business debt consolidation is similar to personal debt consolidation.
-By consolidating all of your business loans into a debt consolidation loan, you can streamline them into one fixed payment and decrease your interest rate, which makes your debt easier to manage.
+By consolidating all your business loans into a single loan, you will have one payment and may be able to decrease your interest rate, making your debt easier to manage.

-Consolidation is recommended for business owners who feel overwhelmed with paying multiple creditors various payments every month.
-Only having to worry about a single payment can help you budget expenses and makes it less likely that you'll miss a payment that could ding your credit score.
+Consolidation is recommended for business owners who feel overwhelmed with making payments to multiple creditors every month.
+Having to worry about only a single payment can help you budget expenses, making you less likely to miss a payment, which could hurt your credit score.

-When consolidating loans, consider the amount of debt relief you need, since the loan should be enough to cover your debts.
+When consolidating loans, consider the amount of debt relief you need, because the loan should cover all your debts.
 For instance, if you’re approved for a consolidation loan for $10,000 but you have $25,000 in debt, it won’t make sense to consolidate.
-[Read related article: How to Choose a Business Debt Consolidation Loan]

-Consolidating your debt can lower your monthly loan payments, but it can also cause a temporary dip in your credit score.
-When you apply for a debt consolidation loan, the lender will make a hard inquiry on your credit, which can lower your credit score by a few points.
+Consolidating your debt can lower your monthly loan payments, but it can also cause a temporary dip in your business credit score.
+When you apply for a debt consolidation loan, the lender will make a hard inquiry on your credit, lowering your credit score by a few points.

-However, if you pay your bills on time, you should be able to regain the credit score points quickly.
+However, if you pay your bills on time, you should regain the credit score points quickly.
 If you need to lower your annual percentage rate (APR) and monthly bills, a temporary dip in your credit score is worth the long-term goal of improving your finances.

 Consolidating your debt into one loan may also help you get approved for future loans.
-When a lender looks at your credit history, they don’t like to see a list of various loans.
+When lenders look at your credit history, they don’t like to see a list of various loans.
 If you think you might need an additional loan soon to support growth or sustainability, business debt consolidation can help you clean up your credit report.

 Since debt consolidation is one of the many ways you can use a business loan, there is virtually no difference between the two.

-A debt consolidation loan is simply a business loan that you have designated for paying off other high-interest debts.
+A debt consolidation loan is a business loan you’ve designated for paying off other high-interest debts.
 By using the loan to pay off your existing business debt, including credit card balances, you simplify your finances, replacing multiple payments with one fixed monthly payment.

 If you have good credit and a moderate amount of debt, consolidating your business loans can save you money in interest over the long term.
-It can also streamline your monthly payments so you only have to remember to make one payment each month.
+It can also streamline your monthly payments so that you have only one payment each month.

 Before consolidating, make an honest report of your finances.
 Determine what debt payment you can comfortably make every month with your current cash flow.
-Look at your monthly costs and see where you can afford to make budgetary cuts.
+Look at your monthly financial obligations, and see where you can afford to cut business costs.

-It is wise to consolidate debt when you are feeling overwhelmed with tracking multiple payments, but the best reason is a lower interest rate.
+It’s wise to consolidate debt when you’re feeling overwhelmed with tracking multiple payments, but there are other excellent reasons to pursue debt consolidation.